Panrong/st4ml/README.md

     cd st4ml/st4ml-core && sbt assembly
     ```
 - The `jar` package of `st4ml-core` is located at `st4ml-core/target/scala-2.1x/st4ml-assembly-3.0.jar`.
+- In the distributed environment, ST4ML is only required to compile on the master machine.

 ### Reading and Parsing ST data